 When I was about seven, someone read me The Hobbit.
 That would be around 1975, two years after my father had left.
 My brother and I lived with our mother and a bunch of university dropouts with long hair and motorcycles who rented rooms in our house.
 I remember still a Led Zeppelin poster on the wall at the top of the first flight of stairs.

-I began with what happened to historical thought after 1875.
-I researched the ramifications of the mid-century discovery of prehistory, in the wake of which linguistic categories like ‘Aryan’ became racial categories and a new and profoundly disturbing vision of the Nordic race began to arise.
-I then explored the origins of Archeology and Anthropology in Edwardian Cambridge – a coming together of some very talented scholars from such disciplines as Classical Archeology, Experimental Psychology, and Anglo-Saxon.
-One of these luminaries was H.M.
+Thanks to Marshall I began with a window on the cutting edge of English historical thought in 1873.
+What happened afterwards?
+Exploring the ramifications of the mid-century discovery of prehistory, in the wake of which linguistic categories like ‘Aryan’ became racial categories and a new and profoundly disturbing vision of the Nordic race began to arise.
+Following these threads brought me to the origins of Archeology and Anthropology in Edwardian Cambridge – a coming together of scholars of Classical Archeology, Experimental Psychology, and Anglo-Saxon.
+One was H.M.
 Chadwick, who in 1907 published a groundbreaking study of the ancient history of the English, before their migration to the British Isles.

 That was when my reading bumped into the scholarship of J.R.R.
 Tolkien, whose account of the historical background to a story on the edge of Beowulf in Finn and Hengest (1982) hit me between the eyes.

-Basically, the historical thought of Marshall is a bit crazy, and on inspection so was that of most of his contemporaries.
-The discovery of countless generations of lived human life by those late-Victorians who were losing their faith in God opened an academic pandora’s box of latent fantasy and wish.
+Basically, the historical thought of Marshall is a bit crazy, and on inspection most (not all!) of what came after is even more so.
+The discovery that countless generations had lived and wondered over the face of our planet by late-Victorians already losing faith in the Word of God opened an academic pandora’s box of latent fantasy and wish.
 One can certainly separate these strands of pre-historic speculation into more and less fantastic, and also more and less vicious.
-But Tolkien talked about the very ancient world with sober historical sense and acute insight.
-I’ve since discovered that he was talking about the ancient world with his one-time Pembroke colleage R. Collingwood, whose idea of History is well known, if possibly not widely appreciated.
+But Tolkien talks about the very ancient world with sober historical sense and acute insight.
+I’ve since noticed that he was talking about the ancient world with his one-time Pembroke colleage R. Collingwood, whose ideas on art and magic also intersect with vital elements of Tolkien’s thought.

-In my considered opinion, the Interwar years were the highpoint of British academic life, and the historical reflections of these two Oxford Professors the greatest historical achievement of English Letters since Gibbon.
+The Interwar years were a highpoint of English academic life, and the historical reflections of these two Oxford Professors seem to me the greatest historical achievement of English Letters since Gibbon.
 With regard to historical sense, the situation was crazed before, and it became withered and emasculated after World War II.
-But the generation that came out of the trenches and returned to the ivory towers not only possessed a keen sense of the past but had won some insight into the relationship between thought and life, something that has since been forgotten.
+But the generation that came out of the trenches and returned to the ivory towers not only possessed a keen sense of the past but had won some insight into the relationship between thought and life, something since forgotten.

-Before the G+ catastrophe, a group of five of us from a G+ Middle-earth group co-authored an essay now published in John Rateliff’s edited tribute to Verlyn Flieger, A Wilderness of Dragons.
-Our essay was good primarily because it was mainly written by Tom Hillman (who has gone on to pen his own monograph, on pity and the One Ring).
-Prior to the writing, however, we all spent many hours in online discussion of Flieger’s reading of certain passages of The Lord of the Rings in her A Question of Time.
-This opened up The Lord of the Rings in ways I had never dreamed of.
-While I disagree with Flieger profoundly on some issues, she has taught me more about Tolkien than anyone else, followed by my co-authors.
+Before G+ closed, a group of five of us from a G+ Middle-earth group co-authored an essay now published in A Wilderness of Dragons, a collection of essays in honour of Verlyn Flieger.
+Our essay was good, primarily because 2/3 written by Tom Hillman, who has recently published a monograph on The Lord of the Rings.
+Prior to the actual writing, however, we read together some passages from Flieger’s A Question of Time (1997), which opened up The Lord of the Rings in ways I had never dreamed of.
+With the singular exception of a goblin who works as a legal secretary in an office on the borders of Mordor, Flieger has taught me more than anyone about Tolkien’s stories, followed by my co-authors.
 Only now did I begin a careful reading of On Fairy-stories.

 Also, I hit upon a thought that blows my mind but I have as yet to put clearly, let alone convince anyone of.
 I saw that The Hobbit is a remix of the story of Hanna Diyab in The Arabian Nights about Morgiana and the 40 Thieves.
 Looking into the matter further I saw that Tolkien was picking up on a tradition of English fantasy ruptured around 1840, when Diyab’s stories were ejected from the new translation of 1001 Nights (W.E.
 Lane) because they were not medieval.
 Diyab’s tales ended up in Andrew Lang’s Blue Fairy Book, but the generation that were children in the Napoleonic wars knew Morgiana of the jars of oil and Aladdin of the lamp as jewels in the crown of the incomparable Arabian Nights.
 We find Ali Baba in A Christmas Carol by Charles Dickens and Morgiana in A System of Logic by J.S.
 Mill, both published in 1843.
 When read against this forgotten tradition, rather than that of its own more illustrious sequel, The Hobbit (1937) discloses most of its secrets.